-4.1 If the parties have not previously selected a neutral, the ADR Program will notify the attorney(s) indicated on the initiation form of the assigned neutral's name and telephone number.
-If a party is pro se, the notice will be mailed directly to the party.

-4.2 If the parties have not previously scheduled an initial ADR session, the ADR Program will notify the attorney(s) indicated on the initiation form of the scheduled session.
+- 4.1 If the parties have not previously selected a neutral, the ADR Program will notify the attorney(s) indicated on the initiation form of the assigned neutral's name and contact information.
+If a party is unrepresented by counsel, the notice will be mailed or emailed directly to the party. - 4.2 If the parties have not previously scheduled an initial ADR session, the ADR Program will notify the attorney(s) indicated on the initiation form of the scheduled session.
 Any conflicts of interest must be immediately reported to the ADR Program for rescheduling.